govsocial-org/govsocial-org.github.io/docs/building/mastodon.md

 The first thing to do is to decide which Helm chart to use.
 We used the "official" one from [the Mastodon repo](https://github.com/mastodon/chart).
 As the Cookbook points out, this isn't a Helm repository, but a regular GitHub repository with the Helm chart in it.
 There is also a [Bitnami Helm chart](https://github.com/bitnami/charts/tree/main/bitnami/mastodon), which did not exist at the time we started (it was created on December 15, 2022), and which we have not tried.

+!!!
+Note
-**NOTE:** In all the file examples below, the path is from the root of your repo.
+    In all the file examples below, the path is from the root of your repo.
 Refer to the [Flux repo plan](/building/fluxhelm/#flux-repository-structure) if you're unsure where all the files go.

 Having decided which chart to use, you need to create the appropriate repository entry in your Flux repo, so Flux knows where to pull the chart from.
 Here is the `GitRepository` entry we use for the Mastodon repo chart (there is an example of a [Bitnami Helm repo file](https://geek-cookbook.funkypenguin.co.nz/kubernetes/external-dns/#helmrepository) in the Cookbook):